-There is one huge wrinkle in this calculation, however: group LTDI benefits are taxable if the premiums are paid by your employer.
+Group LTDI benefits are taxable if the premiums are paid by your employer.
 Make sure you factor this into your math.

 For starters, you can try reducing your benefit period.
 The benefit period is the amount of time you’ll receive benefits.
 The longest benefit period you can get is up to your retirement age (age 67 or 70, depending on the insurer).
-But you can save money by reducing this your benefit period to just 10, five, or two years.
+But you can save some money by reducing your benefit period to 10, five, or two years.

 More expensive policies have elimination periods of either 30 or 60 days.
 You can save a little bit of money by switching to a 90-day elimination period without affecting how much your LTDI policy pays.

 However, if you don’t have enough emergency savings to cover the six months between when you stop receiving a paycheck and when your insurance policy kicks in, a long elimination period can be disastrous.